 The Top Ten Best Hair Accessories in Movies

 The perfect compliment to any great movie costume is a great hair accessory.
-Mostly these hair adornments go unnoticed but a few shine and are memorable and a few stand part from for their companion costumes.
+Mostly these hair adornments go unnoticed but a few shine, are quite memorable and a few stand part from for their companion costumes.

 This list looks at the best hair accessories to grace the film screen.
-They are ranked by beauty, memorability and how they reflect the character they are worn by.
+They are ranked by beauty, memorability and how they reflect the character.